quan3010/academic-kickstart/content/talk/mitigating-bias-student-success.md

 +++
-title = "Mitigating Bias in Predictive Models of Student Success" date = 2021-10-01 draft = false
+title = "Mitigating Bias in Predictive Models of Student Success" date = 2021-10-01T12:00:00 publishDate = 2021-09-01
+draft = false

+authors = ["Quan Nguyen"]

+summary = "Thrilled to be part of the project 'Investigating How to Mitigate Bias in Predictive Models of Student Success Across Diverse Institutions,' sponsored by Google.
+Led by Christopher Brooks (PI) and Rene Kizilcec (co-PI), with co-applicants Joshua Gardner, Renzhe Yu, and myself, we were awarded $60,000 to tackle this critical challenge."

+event = "Google-Sponsored Research Project" event_url = ""

+location = "Online"

+selected = false

+projects = []

+tags = ["Bias Mitigation", "Predictive Models", "Student Success"]

+url_pdf = ""
+url_slides = ""
+url_video = ""
+url_code = ""

+[image]
+  caption = ""
+  focal_point = "Smart"
 +++

-Thrilled to be part of the project "Investigating How to Mitigate Bias in Predictive Models of Student Success Across Diverse Institutions," sponsored by Google.
-Led by Christopher Brooks (PI) and Rene Kizilcec (co-PI), with co-applicants Joshua Gardner, Renzhe Yu, and myself, we were awarded $60,000 to tackle this critical challenge.
+{{% alert note %}}
+This project was funded by Google with a grant of $60,000.
+{{% /alert %}}